Param-Harrison/kidzode/public/courses/pixel-heroes/countdown_challenge.md

-# Custom Countdown Challenge
+# Challenge: Custom Countdown

-You're a Sound Effects Master!
-Your rocket launch is amazing!
-But what if you want to launch from different numbers?
-Can you let the user choose where to start the countdown?

-## 🎯 Today's Mission
-Let the user choose the starting number for the countdown!
+Let the user choose the starting number!

-## 📚 Before You Start
-You know how to use `input()` and `range()` for countdowns.

-## Your Challenge!
+## What to Do
-1. Ask the user for a starting number
+1. Ask for a starting number
-2. Convert it to an integer with `int()`
+2. Convert it with `int()`
-3. Count down from their number to 1
+3. Count down from their number!
-4. BLAST OFF!

 ```python
 print("=== CUSTOM ROCKET LAUNCH ===")